niXman/mingw-builds/README.md

 5. Delete the paths pointing to any preinstalled MinGW from the `PATH` environment variable.

-6. Go into the MinGW-builds root directory.
+6. Go into the MinGW-builds root directory:
   `cd && cd mingw-builds`

 7. Options: